top of page

 Genesis 4:25

-Aaron also allowed the Israelites to build and worship a golden calf while in the desert.
+The Israelites persuaded Aaron to build and worship a golden calf while in the desert.

 Moses was on Mount Sinai speaking with God at the time.